cambridge-cares/TheWorldAvatar/Agents/AssetManagerAgent/README.md

     The prefix can be left blank on request and the asset instantiated will have the prefix mapped from `.\config\ontologyMap.properties`
 - AssetClass : The class of the asset type.

 - ID : Asset ID.
 The format accepted for the ID is `YYYY-MM-DD/[ID#]`, where the `ID#` is an integer.
 If an asset is part of another asset the format for `ID#` of `[int].[int].[int]. ...` is also accepted, where the hierarchy of the item is suggested by the point.
 This is usually used for systems of devices.
-When left blank, the date when the command was sent will be used and the largest number of `ID# + 1` will be used.
+When left blank, the delivery date  will be used as provided in `deliveryDate` and the largest number of `ID# + 1` will be used.
+If `deliveryDate` is left blank, then the date of when the command was sent will be used instead.

 If field is to be left empty, please use `""`.

 - Name : The name of the asset or a brief description of the asset
+- deliveryDate: The date of delivery of the assets.
+To be used when generating ID..

 - serialNum : The serial number of the asset
 - modelNumber : The model number of the asset